dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 For example, as soon as some input is entered, before parsing even occurs, Dafny already migrates those icons according to string edits.
 I also found the lightning metaphor to be adequate to provide the sense of "verification" on the side of the vision field without hiding the previous verification status.
-However, I observed that if we just took the rectangle for error and put a lightning on it (yellow or transparent), it would just not be visible to the side of the vision field.
+However, I observed that if we just took the rectangle for error and put a lightning on it (yellow or transparent), it became hard-to-see in peripheral vision.
-This is especially more important given that I modified Dafny to give per-method feedback.
+This is especially important given that I had modified Dafny to give per-method feedback.
 This is why the red rectangle is split in screenshots E and F of [Figure 2](#fig_dynamic_gutter_icons), as if the error was about to "go away".

-Among all the dynamic icons, note that the topmost part of [Figure 2](#fig_dynamic_gutter_icons) is less distinct than for code in error context.
+Among all the dynamic icons, note that lines 1 to 8 of [Figure 2](#fig_dynamic_gutter_icons) is less distinct than for code in error context.
 Without more information about the new code, I preferred the dynamic icons to reflect a kind of default hypothesis that previously verified code will probably also be verified.
 I wanted Dafny to feel **more helpful than inquisitive**, i.e. **optimistic about the ability for the user to write correct code**.

 I found it was appropriate to refresh these icons every time a declaration changes its verification status, in real-time.
 Moreover, in the current absence of a reliable caching mechanism, I added an edit detection mechanism to ensure that the last methods being edited are verified first.